-- The problem of the using a web browser as universal client is that it does not do much beyond displaying data (it is a thin client): - multiple interactions are needed to complete complex operations - the same operations must be done over and over again for all clients - the processing power at the client is not used - By adding a JVM (Java Virtual Machine) to the browser, now it becomes possible to dynamically download the client functionality (an applet) every time it is needed - The client becomes truly independent of the operating system and is always under the control of the server
+- The problem of the using a web browser as universal client is that it does not do much beyond displaying data (it is a thin client): - multiple interactions are needed to complete complex operations - the same operations must be done over and over again for all clients - the processing power at the client is not used - the client is not used By adding a JVM (Java Virtual Machine) to the browser, now it becomes possible to dynamically download the client functionality (an applet) every time it is needed - The client becomes truly independent of the operating system and is always under ^{©Gusthe} composition of the server with Kr. - ETH Zürich.